Frederick H. Rindge: Education and travels

 Rindge entered Harvard College in 1875, joining the Art Club, Glee Club, and Hasty Pudding Club, and rising to the top of his class as an inductee of the Institute of 1770, "one of the most important social honors on campus" whose purpose was "to identify the one hundred members of each class most fit to join society, all by a process of cascading elections."
 His appointment opened the door for him to join the A.D.
-Club, "one of the oldest and most exclusive final clubs on campus" in which he met and became close friends with Theodore Roosevelt, whose conquest of his own health ailments inspired Rindge, leading to his realization that "he, too, was strong enough to travel the world and seek out the experiences that would give him the sense of making up for lost time."
+Club and the Alpha chapter of the Delta Kappa Epsilon Fraternity, "one of the oldest and most exclusive final clubs on campus" in which he met and became close friends with fraternity brother, Theodore Roosevelt, whose conquest of his own health ailments inspired Rindge, leading to his realization that "he, too, was strong enough to travel the world and seek out the experiences that would give him the sense of making up for lost time."

 Rindge's travels began with a journey across the Atlantic on the SS Baltic.
 He then traversed England, France, and Germany, among his many stops.
 Upon returning to America and Harvard, he soon fell ill again and was forced to drop out of school, moving back in with his family.
 He was so severely ill that his doctor suggested he might find a better chance of survival if he sought out a warmer climate than Massachusetts could offer, which led him to St. Augustine, Florida.
 As he was again on the upswing of recuperation, he explored the town, then quite remote, and even partook of some amateur excavation of long-abandoned native Timucua villages.
 Later, in Colorado, he would spend a brief period as a sheep rancher.

 In 1883, Rindge inherited his father's estate, then worth nearly $2 million ($140 million in 2016 dollars), from his father's investments in textile mills and real estate.